 - Averages: Verbal 160, Quantitative 151, Analytical Writing 4.5

 - Test scores must be fewer than five years old.

-- For registration information and test-center locations, go to http://www.ets.org.
+- For registration information and test-center locations, go to ets.org.

 - Application Form.
 Includes affirmations of the Statement of Faith and Community Covenant.

 - Four Recommendations, which are online forms.
-Letters recommended as supplements to the forms.
+Letters are recommended as supplements to the forms.

 - Sample Research Paper.

 - Twenty to thirty pages.
-Should focus on emphasis of interest: Old Testament, New Testament, Systematic Theology, or Historical Theology.
+Should focus on area of interest: Old Testament, New Testament, Systematic Theology, or Historical Theology.

-- For the OT and NT emphases, the paper should also demonstrate exegetical skill.
+- For the Old Testament and New Testament emphases, the paper should also demonstrate exegetical skill.

 - Research Proposal.

-- One thousand to one thousand five hundred words, but no more than two thousand.
+- One thousand to one thousand five hundred words, but no more than two thousand words.

 - Must identify a coherent and defensible dissertation topic that fits the interests of the mentor of interest.